HOW MANY GORILLAS ARE INBWINDI IMPENETRABLE FOREST NATIONAL PARK-UGNADA

-Bwindi impenetrable forest national park is situated in south-western Uganda, within the junction of the mountain forests and plain, Bwindi impenetrable forest is famous for its extraordinary biodiversity and covers over 32,000 ha.
+Bwindi Impenetrable Forest National Park is situated in south-western Uganda, at the junction of mountain forests and plains.
+The Bwindi Impenetrable Forest is famous for its extraordinary biodiversity and covers over 32,000 ha.

-Bwindi impenetrable forest national park also protects several habituated groups, which can be tracked in this biological diversified region as well providing shelter to other primates such as chimpanzees, baboons, elephants, antelopes being hosted and also the 23 rift Albertine endemics.
+Bwindi Impenetrable Forest National Park also protects several habituated groups, which can be tracked in this biologically diverse region, as well as providing shelter to other primates such as chimpanzees, baboons, elephants, antelopes, and the 23 endemic species of the rift valley.